Fort Funston

-Fort Funston is a former harbor defense installation located in the southwestern corner of San Francisco.
-Formerly known as the Lake Merced Military Reservation, the fort is now a protected area within the Golden Gate National Recreation Area (GGNRA).
+Fort Funston is a former harbor defense installation located on the West Side of San Francisco in the southwestern part of the city.
+Formerly known as the Lake Merced Military Reservation, the fort is now a protected area within the Golden Gate National Recreation Area (GGNRA) and is used widely as an off-leash dog park.
 It was named in honor of Frederick N. Funston (1865–1917), a Major General in the United States Army with strong connections to San Francisco, and included several artillery batteries.
 The fort is located on Skyline Boulevard at John Muir Drive, west of Lake Merced.